 Using Wall Art to zone areas, for example, a computing themed corridor leading to the computing department/suite is a great way to assist pupils to find where they need to go and it also helps to get them into the right frame of mind for a subject as they wait to go into lessons.

 Including way-finding information designed into the graphics can further support pupils and visitors to quickly and efficiently get where they need to be.

 6. To promote your vision and values

 Celebrate your school and everything that you stand for through visual boards that communicate your values and vision.
-Values boards are a great way to illustrate the meaning of your vision to your pupils and raise the profile of how you aim to help children to learn, grow and develop.
+Values based Wall Art is a great way to illustrate the meaning of your vision to your pupils and raise the profile of how you aim to help children to learn, grow and develop.